reepc/Handwriting-text-recognition-with-ChatGPT-Correction/README.md

 [Official repo on github](https://github.com/microsoft/unilm/tree/master/trocr#trocr)

 One of the type of adapter: [E2TIMT: Efficient and Effective Modal Adapter for Text Image Machine Translation](https://arxiv.org/abs/2305.05166)

+## Contact
+If you have any problem, question or want to share your using experience, feel free to contact with guwanjun0530@outlook.com